kevinbdx35/my-dog-rotating-navigation/README.md

 ## Installing / Getting started

 There is no need for a special installation here.
-You just need to create an account on the site https://www.themoviedb.org to in order to be able to obtain an API key.

 ## Developing

 ### Built With

-HTML, CSS, JAVASCRIPT all in vanilla mode + use of the site API https://www.themoviedb.org
+HTML, CSS, JAVASCRIPT all in vanilla mode

 ### Prerequisites

-You just need to create an account on the site https://www.themoviedb.org to in order to be able to obtain an API key.
+No specific prerequisites

 ### Setting up Dev

-I just use a local server to develop this app.
+I just use a local server to develop this

 ### Screen Capture
 ![Screen Capture](https://github.com/kevinbdx35/my-dog-rotating-navigation/blob/main/screen-capture-1.png?raw=true)